thadguidry/respec/markdown.md

 # Using Markdown with ReSpec

 You can use markdown to write ReSpec based documents.
 To enable markdown globally, set [`respecConfig.format`](format) to "markdown".
+Markdown can also be enabled section by section using [`data-format="markdown"`](data-format).

 The markdown is interpreted as [GFM](https://guides.github.com/features/mastering-markdown/) and you can mix HTML and markdown.